-To help limit the spread of novel coronavirus (COVID-19), we have new policies in place for visits to our hospital.
+To help limit the spread of viruses, we have policies in place for visits to our hospital.

 We are committed to providing an environment that supports our philosophy of caring and healing for both our patients and their families.
 We are here to help you and your family during this difficult time.